 Urban, suburban, or rural, each one of these settings demands different considerations.
 Reflected light, that is the color cast by the objects surrounding your house has a profound influence upon the color of your house.
 Believe it or not, reflected light is colored light and can tweak the color you thought you picked out in the theoretically perfect color lab of the paint store.

 At the paint store colors are isolated and small in scale.
 Strange and mysterious things happen once you plug color into an environment which may contain many unconsidered influences.
-Also, some paint colors scale up beautifully and some become untamed beasts when applied to 20 feet of wall.
+Also, some paint colors scale up beautifully and others become untamed beasts when applied to 20 feet of wall.

 In general a rural setting will call for softer color.
 This is because there is a good deal of light which is moderated by foliage, shade and shadow.
 Edges are softer than in other locations.
 Colors which are muted, like those in nature do best in rural surroundings.
 Homes treated with toned down colors are harmonious with their surroundings and look as if they belong to the earth.